-Prior to the closing of this offering, we plan to enter into indemnification agreements with our officers and directors.
-The indemnification agreements and our Amended Certificate require us to indemnify these individuals to the fullest extent permitted by Delaware law.
+We have entered into indemnification agreements with our officers and directors.
+The indemnification agreements and our Amended Bylaws, to be effective upon the completion of this offering, require us to indemnify these individuals to the fullest extent permitted by Delaware law.